shini4i/argo-watcher/docs/guides/oidc.md

 2. The backend validates the token by calling the provider's **userinfo** endpoint, which it discovers from `<issuer>/.well-known/openid-configuration`.
 Discovery happens lazily on the first validation, so a provider that is briefly down at boot does not stop Argo Watcher from starting.
 3. Reads the Web UI performs require a credential — being signed in is enough, no group needed.
 4. Users in a **privileged group** additionally get the **Rollback to this version** button on a task, and control of the [deployment lock](deployment-lock.md).
+5. Signed-in users get an account card in the side panel (opened from the logo) showing their avatar, name and email, with **Log out** in its menu.

 The browser performs discovery and the code exchange itself, so the issuer must be reachable **from the browser as well as from the server**.
 When a sign-in cannot complete, the Web UI stops on its loading screen and names the reason instead of bouncing back to the provider — see [Web UI stops on "Sign-in failed"](../operations/troubleshooting.md#web-ui-stops-on-sign-in-failed).